shammishailaj/githubmetaparser/README.md

 # metaparser
-A project to parse Github Meta information to extract IPs/ CIDRs for whitelisting.
+A project to parse meta information to extract IPs/ CIDRs from Github, Cloudflare and AWS (and more) for whitelisting.
+The output is produced in an nginx compatible format so you can use the binary executable in your cron to automatically refresh the list of IPs.

 ## Building